-- 1. Present appeal has been filed by the appellant-promoter being aggrieved against the judgment and order dated 09.08.2019, rendered by the Real Estate Regulatory Authority (for short, 'RERA'), in (online) Complaint No. 38/2019, whereby learned Authority below directed the appellant-promoter to pay a sum of Rs.
-19,41, 005/- to the complainant-homebuyer with simple interest @ 10.25+2% per annum within 45 days of the order.
-The interest shall be calculated from different dates, on which the complainant-homebuyer paid the installments to the promoter. - 2.
-The complainant-homebuyer booked a 3 BHK flat in Tower Unit No. A-G02 (flat), area 1190 sq.ft. in the upcoming project, known as Resizone Residency, with the appellant-promoter on 28.10.2014 with a booking amount of Rs.
-10000/- only.
+- 1. Present appeal has been filed by the appellant-promoter being aggrieved against the judgment and order dated 05.08.2019, rendered by the Real Estate Regulatory Authority (for short, 'RERA'), in online Complaint No. 26/2019, whereby learned Authority below directed the appellant-promoter to pay a sum of Rs.
+26,98,381/- to the complainant-homebuyer with simple interest @ 10.25+2% per annum within 45 days of the order.
+The interest shall be calculated from different dates, on which the complainant-homebuyer paid the installments to the promoter.
+The appellant-promoter was also directed to deposit a sum of Rs.
+20,000/-, as penalty, in the bank account of RERA. - 2.
+The complainant-homebuyer booked a 3 BHK flat in F Tower Unit No. F-502, area 1490 sq.ft. in the upcoming project, known as Resizone Residency, with the appellant-promoter on 15.04.2014.
 A total sum of Rs.
-37,35,000/- was to be paid by the homebuyer to the promoter.
-An agreement was entered into between the complainant-homebuyer and the promoter on 10.11.2014.
+53,80,588.35 (sale consideration Rs.
+52,35000 excluding service tax) was to be paid by the homebuyer to the promoter.
+An agreement was entered into between the complainant-homebuyer and the promoter on 09.05.2014.
 As per the agreement, the possession of the flat was to be given to the homebuyer within 30 months from the date of signing (the agreement), which may vary plus-minus 6 months.
-Homebuyer adopted construction linked payment plan.
-In other words, the flat, duly completed was to be handed over to the homebuyer latest by May, 2017 (+ 6 month = November, 2017).
-The homebuyer filed an online complaint with RERA in February 2019 after 27 months of agreed date of possession with the averment that there has been an inordinate delay in construction of the flat, and there is no chance of its completion within a further period of 3-4 months.
-He is a member of Country's elite force and has given 20 years of his life serving for the Country in the border areas of Arunanchal Pradesh, Jammu & Kashmir and Uttarakhand.
-He is living in a rented house and is facing atrocities of the appellant since 2014.
-The hard earned money of the homebuyer is being held up by the builder.
-The complainanthomebuyer has deposited a sum of Rs.
-19,41,005.00 with the appellantpromoter.
-The promoter had promised to handover the possession of the flat by May, 2017 (+6 months =November 2017) and that was the reason, the homebuyer booked a flat with the promoter.
-He visited the project site several times to find that it is very difficult for the homebuyer to get a house in the project in near future.
-Homebuyer was shocked to see slow pace of construction.
-He stopped payment thereafter.
+Homebuyer adopted payment plan-cash down (50:50).
+In other words, the flat, duly completed was to be handed over to the homebuyer latest by May, 2017.
+The homebuyer filed a complaint with RERA with the averment that there has been a delay of two years in construction of the flat, and there is no chance of its completion within a further period of 3-4 months.
+The homebuyer retired in July 2017.
+He is living in a rented house and has to pay installments of home loan.
+The complainant-homebuyer has deposited a sum of Rs.
+26,98,381.00 with the appellant-promoter, between April, 2014 to September, 2014.
+As per the agreement between the parties, 50% of the cost will be paid at the time of booking and balance shall be paid at the time of delivery of possession.
+The promoter had promised to handover the possession of the flat by May, 2017 and that was the reason, the homebuyer booked a flat with the promoter (the date of superannuation of homebuyer was July, 2017).
+The homebuyer is paying Rs.
+12,000/- as rent for his shelter and has also to repay home loan of Rs.
+35 Lacs.
+He visited the project site, only to find that it is very difficult for the homebuyer to get a house in the project in near future.
+The payments were made by the homebuyer, as per the agreement.
+There is no default in payment of installments.
 No possession letter has been offered by the promoter to the homebuyer.